-- 1. The payment standard for a family is the lower of: I. The payment standard for the family unit size; or II.
-The payment standard for the size of the home - 2.
-If the home is located in an exception payment standard area, the Authority must use the appropriate payment standard for the exception payment standard area. - 3.
-The payment standard for a family is the greater of: I. The payment standard (as determined in accordance with b (1) and b (2) of this section at the most recent regular reexamination of family income and composition since the commencement of homeownership assistance for occupancy of the home.
-II.
-The Authority must use the same payment standard schedule, payment standard amounts, and subsidy standards pursuant to Section 982.402 and 982.503 for the homeownership option as for the rental voucher program.
+- 1. The payment standard for a family is the lower of: - (a) The payment standard for the family unit size; or - (b) The payment standard for the size of the home. - 2.
+If the home is located in an exception payment standard area, HAGC must use the appropriate payment standard for the exception payment standard area. - 3.
+The payment standard for a family is the greater of: - (a) The payment standard (as determined in accordance with B(1) and B(2) of this Section at the most recent regular reexamination of family income and composition since the commencement of homeownership assistance for occupancy of the home; or - (b) HAGC must use the same payment standard schedule, payment standard amounts, and subsidy standards pursuant to 24 C.F.R. §982.402 and §982.503 for the homeownership option as for the HCV Program.

-- C. Determination of homeownership expenses - 1.
-Monthly mortgage (principal plus interest); - 2.
-Monthly real estate taxes and public assessments on the home (annual amount divided by 12 months); - 3.
-Monthly utilities (based on the Authority's Utility Allowance Worksheet).
-Monthly water & sewer.
-(Utilities shall not include telephone or cable expenses.) - 4.
-Monthly homeowners insurance (annual premium divided by 12 months). - 5.
+C. Determination of homeownership expenses

+- 1. Monthly mortgage (principal plus interest). - 2.
+Monthly real estate taxes and public assessments on the home (annual amount divided by twelve (12) months). - 3.
+Monthly utilities for water and sewer based on HAGC's Utility Allowance Worksheet (utilities shall not include telephone or cable expenses). - 4.
+Monthly homeowners insurance (annual premium divided by twelve (12) months). - 5.
 Cooperative or condominium fees that are not elective (for example a pool membership is not included). - 6.
-Authority allowance for maintenance expenses; - 7.
-Authority allowance for major repairs and replacements; - 8.
+HAGC allowance for maintenance expenses. - 7.
+HAGC allowance for major repairs and replacements. - 8.
 Principal and interest on mortgage debt incurred to finance costs for major repairs, replacements or improvements for the home.
-If a member of the family is a person with disabilities, such debt may include debt incurred by the family to finance costs needed to make the home accessible for such person, if the Authority determines that allowance of such costs as homeownership expenses is needed as a reasonable accommodation so that the homeownership option is readily accessible to and usable by such person, in accordance with part 8 of the Federal Register. - D. Homeownership expenses for a cooperative member may only include amounts allowed by the Authority to cover:
+If a member of the family is a person with disabilities, such debt may include debt incurred by the family to finance costs needed to make the home accessible for such person, if HAGC determines that allowance of such costs as homeownership expenses is needed as a reasonable accommodation so that the homeownership option is readily accessible to and usable by such person, in accordance with 24 C.F.R.
+Part 8.